-Once you have your wish ist of home remodel projects ready, get quotes from several different contractors so that you can arrive at a budget.
+Once you have your wish list of a home remodel projects ready, get quotes from several different contractors so that you can arrive at a budget.
 If the totals are far above what you originally planned, prioritize the renovations that improve the value of your investment.

 Regardless of your final budget, it’s always a good idea to add a cushion of at least 10% to account for surprises.
 If you plan on doing the work yourself, bump that up to 20% to account for surprises, permit fees, equipment rental, etc.

 Now that you have a budget, you can take a look at your financing options.

 Home remodel finance options

 How much you can borrow, if anything, will depend on several factors.
 The first is your personal credit rating.
 The higher your credit score, the more you’ll be able to borrow and at the best rates.
 Click here to check your credit report and score for free.

 Lenders will also consider your income, debt ratios, and the loan-to-value ratio of your home.
 A lender will look at your total monthly debt as a percentage of your gross monthly income.
 A ratio below 36 is preferable.
 The loan-to-value (LTV) ratio shows what ratio of the property’s appraised value is financed by the loan.
 Lenders prefer an LTV at or below 80% for any mortgage-based loan.

 For example, let’s say that your home appraises at $300,000, you owe $200,000 on your mortgage, and you want to add $75,000 in home remodel improvements.
 80% of $300,000 is $240,000.
 Lenders will subtract the mortgage balance, $200,000, from the $240,00 to figure out the maximum that you can borrow.
 In this case, it’s $40,000.
 If you need $75,000, you’ll have to find additional sources of cash.

 No equity in your home?
 Read this article to learn how to get a home improvement loan with no equity.